-For newsletters and whitepapers, you will want to use words like "download" or "subscribe now!" as your action verbs.
+For newsletters, case studies and whitepapers, you will want to use words like "download" or "subscribe now!" as your action verbs.

 The success of your CTA rests majorly on whether or not your readers know what to do when they're done reading your ad.

 Have any insight into creating CTAs that will blow everyone away?
 (Or, more accurately, have everyone scrambling to purchase your product?
 We want to hear your insightful secrets!